How to Find a Rental Apartment in Amsterdam

-Finding a flat/appartment or house to rent in Amsterdam can be a serious challenge for expats and new residents.
-There is a significant housing shortage in the city - particularly in the central areas - and the market is skewed by rent controlled public housing and a few unscrupulous landlords and agents.
+Finding a flat/apartment or house to rent in Amsterdam can be a serious challenge for expats and new residents.
+There is a significant housing shortage in the city - particularly in central areas - and the market is skewed by rent controlled public housing and a few unscrupulous landlords and agents.

 Here is some information to consider when trying to find somewhere to live in Amsterdam...